IUDataStructuresCourse/course-web-page-fall-2024/QuickSort.md

 -----------------

-* You have reached the end of Lab 5.
+* You have reached the end of the Lab.
 Yay!